Galveston College: Academics

 The college serves an ethnically diverse population of approximately 2,400 students each semester in credit programs and nearly 8,000 individuals annually in continuing education and workforce development programs.
 It has a full-time staff and faculty of over 150 employees and nearly 90 adjunct faculty members.
 It has also partnered with the Galveston-based University of Texas Medical Branch in creating specialized certificate programs and education tracks.

+The college offers a broad range of Associate degree programs in the following fields: